Guided tour of Tiberias and Galilee

-Tiberias, the town surrounded by a lake.
+Tiberias, the town boarded by a lake.

-The city was built in the year 21 of the first century AD by Herod Antipas son of Herod the Great, he was at that time the governor of Galilee, promoted by Rome.
+The city was built in the year 21 of the first century AD by Herod Antipas, son of Herod the Great.
+He was at that time the governor of Galilee, promoted by Rome.

-After the fall of Jerusalem and the destruction of the temple by Titus in 70 AD, the nucleus of Jewish life left the holy city and migrated to the north of the country and Tiberias became the spiritual capital of Judea, the centre of rabbinic studies and 430 years later the Talmud (Jewish laws based on the oral Torah) was written there.
+After the fall of Jerusalem and the destruction of the temple by Titus in 70 AD, the nucleus of Jewish life left the holy city and migrated to the north of the country and Tiberias became the spiritual capital of Judea, the center of rabbinic studies and 430 years later the Talmud (Jewish laws based on the oral Torah) was written there.

-The shores of Lake Tiberias were for three years the stronghold of Jesus and the main apostles what is called the ministry, the region is mentioned dozens of times in the New Testament, those places where Jesus preached, walked on the water, healed the sick etc.
+The shores of Lake Tiberias were for three years the stronghold of Jesus and the main apostles what is called the ministry.
+The region is mentioned dozens of times in the New Testament, those places where Jesus preached, walked on the water, healed the sick etc.

-Capharnaum, in Jesus’s footsteps.
+Capernaum, in Jesus’s footsteps.